MLerik/Deep-Reinforcement-Learning/Tennis/report.md

 ## Future Improvements
 Future improvements would consist of testing the heterogeneous approach, using different actor-critic-models.
 A very intersting task would also be to learn this task from pixels, as this to me seems like a much harder task where the agent needs to learn 2D projections of the 3D world.

-## UnityML Environment
-To me it seemed overly complicated to use UnityML environment to train a task with only 33 dimensional input.
-Modeling a 2-joint robotic arm can easily be done using just numpy.
-My intuition would be that such an environment would perform much better than UnityML and thus training could be done much more efficiently.
-Given that reinforcement learning is still very sample inefficient I believe that more work should be invested in good simulation environments with high performance.